 In addition, in the past, stockholders have initiated class action lawsuits against pharmaceutical and biotechnology companies following periods of volatility in the market prices of these companies' stock.
-Such litigation, if instituted against us, could cause us to incur substantial costs and divert management's attention and resources from our business.
+This risk is especially relevant for us because pharmaceutical and biotechnology companies have experienced significant stock volatility in recent years.
+Recently, mulitple plaintiffs' law firms publicly issued announcements stating that they are investigating potential securities law claims on behalf of our investors.
+Such litigation, if instituted against us, could cause us to incur substantial costs, subject us to damanges or settlement awards and divert management's attention and resources from our business, which could materially harm our reputation, business, financial condition, results of operations and prospects.